 Think the missed calls and “what ifs” were hard to take in 2001?
-To have lived and died a hundred times through the near misses and bad luck of the Nellie years in the 1980s was a special kind of torture for Bucks fans.
+To have lived and died a hundred times through the near misses and bad luck of the Nellie years in the 1980s was a special kind of torture.
 Our stars, Marques Johnson and Sidney Moncrief, never quite got to be like Jim Kelly, loser of four Super Bowls with the Buffalo Bills.
-NFL history has forgiven Kelly, but NBA history has never forgiven Marques and Sidney, something the Basketball Hall of Fame committee confirms each and every year it votes on a new class of inductees.
+NFL history may have forgiven Kelly, but NBA history has never forgiven Marques and Sidney, something Basketball Hall of Fame committees confirm each and every year they vote on a new class of inductees.

-The causal effect of all this is that a certain sense of the absurd has germinated amid Milwaukee pro basketball fandom, and it runs like an undercurrent through some of what you’ll find here at the Bob Boozer Jinx, though not all.
-You’ll also find in depth statistical analysis and, almost always, a bent toward NBA history because nobody else seems to get it right (tried watching Bill Simmons’ new show on HBO but had to quit after Simmons’ Tim Duncan retirement spiel spun off tracks).
+The causal effect of all this has been the germination of a certain absurdist fatalism amid Milwaukee pro basketball fandom; it runs like an undercurrent through some of what you’ll find here at the Bob Boozer Jinx, though not all.
+You’ll also find in-depth statistical analysis and the recently introduced Basketball Impact and Efficiency Rating (BIER ), which has an acronymical homography with the German word for beer.
+There will be a natural bent toward NBA history in many a Bob Boozer Jinx blog because pro basketball history is crazy and good and representative of American life in ways that only it can; also because hardly anybody else seems to get it right (I tried watching Bill Simmons’ new sports talk show on HBO but had to quit after Simmons’ Tim Duncan retirement spiel spun off track).
 History is difficult to write in real time, and should never be written when TV ratings are involved.

-It’s a good idea to follow the Bob Boozer Jinx at twitter, as you’ll get notifications about new content and the occasional tweet about international basketball.
+It’s a good idea to follow the Bob Boozer Jinx at twitter, as you’ll get notifications about new content and the occasional tweet about the Bucks, international basketball and other points of interest that are probably not all that important to you in your everyday life, but at least I’ll be able to say that this blog has twitter followers (it’s true!).

 Bob Boozer Jinx@Twitter: http://twitter.com/#!/bobboozerjinx